Reviewing The EWA A106 Pro Mini Bluetooth Speaker

 They say first impressions are everything, and out of the gate, the A106 sounded better than I had imagined for a speaker of its size.
 Some low bass frequencies fall outside of its capabilities, but in the mid-bass range and up, it does a respectable job with its low end.
 There is a noticeable thump that can be compared with larger speakers like the Oontz Angle Solo.

 There are limitations to both the volume capabilities and depth of audio.
-When compared to the JBL Go 3, it isn’t able to reproduce the same depth in vocals and instruments toward the upper frequencies, occasionally sounding a bit harsh with some noticeable sibilance
+Compared to the JBL Go 3, it can’t reproduce the same depth in vocals and instruments toward the upper frequencies, occasionally sounding a bit harsh with some noticeable sibilance.

 This speaker is best suited as a replacement for your stock phone speakers.
 Once you’ve used it, you’ll find it tough to return to the subpar performance of mobile phone audio.
 I also found it great for listening to podcasts, where the voice clarity lets you easily follow the conversation, even in the shower.